oblitum/Interception/README.md

  solutions.
  - In game applications like BOTs and control customization.
  - To construct an emacs mode of the system.
- - To customize supermarket cashier's system.
+ - To customize supermarket cashier's systems.

 For fun: